Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Common Mistakes That Disqualify Products

 Mistake 1: Assuming any product from Canada or Mexico automatically qualifies.
 It doesn't — the product must meet rules of origin, which means substantial North American content or transformation.
 Mistake 2: Transshipment.
 Routing Chinese goods through Mexico does not make them Mexican.
 The product must undergo substantial transformation, not just pass through.
 Mistake 3: Failing to meet the product-specific rule.
 Each HTS code has its own origin rule — some require tariff shift at the chapter level, others at the heading or subheading level.
 Check the USMCA Annex 4-B for your specific product.
 Mistake 4: Not maintaining documentation.
 CBP audits are becoming more frequent.
 Without proper records, you lose the USMCA preference and owe back duties plus penalties.
-Mistake 5: Forgetting that Section 122 and Section 232 still apply.
-USMCA does not create truly duty-free treatment in 2026 — the 10% Section 122 tariff applies regardless.
+Mistake 5: Forgetting that Section 232 still applies.
+While USMCA-qualifying goods are exempt from the Section 122 tariff (per the April 2, 2026 proclamation), Section 232 metal and auto tariffs are NOT covered by USMCA and apply regardless of qualification.

 What Happens If You Don't Qualify

 If your product from Canada or Mexico does not qualify for USMCA, it is treated as a standard import.
-You pay: MFN base duty (varies by product, typically 0-20%) + Section 122 (10%) + Section 232 if applicable (50% on steel/aluminum, 25% on autos).
+You pay: MFN base duty (varies by product, typically 0-20%) + Section 122 (10%) + Section 232 if applicable (50% on steel/aluminum, 25% on autos — Section 122 does not stack on the metal content of a Section 232 article).
 For most manufactured goods, failing to qualify adds 5-20% in MFN base duties on top of Section 122.
 For auto parts, the penalty is steeper — the 25% Section 232 auto tariff applies in full to non-qualifying parts.
 Work with a customs broker to classify your product and verify USMCA eligibility before relying on preferential rates.

 Key Takeaway

-USMCA can save you 5-20% on MFN base duties for qualifying goods from Canada and Mexico, but it does not eliminate Section 122 (10%) or Section 232 tariffs.
+USMCA can save you 5-20% on MFN base duties for qualifying goods from Canada and Mexico, and qualifying goods are also exempt from Section 122 — but USMCA does not eliminate Section 232 tariffs.
 Qualifying requires meeting specific rules of origin — not just shipping from a USMCA country.
 Use the decision tree above and check the product-specific rules in USMCA Annex 4-B for your HTS code.
 When in doubt, consult a customs broker.